 We will go outdoors to play each day unless it is precipitating or extremely cold.
 With this in mind, we ask that students arrive at school dressed appropriately for changing outdoor weather conditions.
-Please ensure that your child has access to appropriate footwear each day.
-Flip flops and sandals are not appropriate for active students on the playscape.
-Students who choose to wear sandals, crocs, or flip-flops may be prohibited from participating in certain activities during recess.
 It is highly advisable that students have raincoats and rain boots for outdoor play.
 In the absence of these items, each child MUST have a change of clothes and shoes available in his/her book bag.
-A season-appropriate change of clothing should always be available for students in preschool through Year 3.
+A season-appropriate change of clothing should always be available for students in preschool through Year 4.